alexndr-vrgn/cryptosender/README.md

 # CRYPTOSENDER

-Cryptosender for telegram bot using pyTelegramBotAPI, pymysql, schedule and crypthography
+Cryptosender for telegram bot using pyTelegramBotAPI, pymysql, schedule and crypthography.

 If you have some suggestion leave me an email.